Thursday, September 01, 2022

 This little guy, for example, somehow tosses a dino twice as big as him through a high window.

 Unfortunately, Jurassic World mastermind Colin Trevorrow provided the script, and it's a wall-to-wall turdfest.
-Proceeds start out well enough with a short prelude where a group of shady contractor types returning to the ruins of the partially submerged Jurassic World park to retrieve DNA from the first film's genetically altered dinosaur baddie find out that -gasp- maybe dinosaurs are dangerous.
+Proceeds start out well enough with a short prelude where a group of shady contractor types return to the ruins of the partially submerged Jurassic World park to retrieve DNA from the first film's genetically altered dinosaur baddie find out that -gasp- maybe dinosaurs are dangerous.

 After this introduction we jump to the mainland, a few years past the Jurassic World massacre.
 It looks like a volcanic eruption is going to wipe isla Nublar and its captive dinosaur population; There's some fun speculation about the world's reaction to that, which ends up being a shrug.